ShuraBlack/JIMA/README.md

 </dependency>
 ```
 - Create a `jima-config.properties` file next to your build or inside your project folder with the following content:
+> [!NOTE]
+> You can also use env variables instead of a properties file

+> [!TIP]
+> The application will auto generate a `jima-config.properties` template file if it does not exist

 ```
-# config.properties
 API_KEY=<your_token>
 CONTACT_EMAIL=<your_email>
 APPLICATION_VERSION=<app_version>
 APPLICATION_NAME=<app_name>
+USE_ROTATING_TOKENS=<true/false>
 ```
-> **HINT:** You can also use env variables instead of a properties file

-> **HINT:** The application will auto generate a jima-config.properties template file if it does not exist
+> [!IMPORTANT]
+> For Rotating tokens, you will need an additional file `jima-tokens.txt` with one token per line

+> [!CAUTION]
+> Inserting the tokens of other players requires disclosing like written [here](https://web.idle-mmo.com/wiki/more/api).<br>
+> It is not allowed to create multiple accounts to extend the rate limit.

 ## 🧪 Usage